bklinh/Spatial-Domain-Image-Enhancement/README.md

 # Spatial-Domain-Image-Enhancement
-This repository contains a web-based application for enhancing images with various techniques in the spatial domain.
+This repository contains a web-based application for enhancing images with various techniques.
 The core functionality includes image enhancement methods, which are accessible through an intuitive GUI built with Flask.
 This application allows users to apply transformations to images, making it easier to explore image enhancement techniques.

 This project is part of the "**CSE3062: Computer Vision**" course.

-## Image Enhancement Methods
+## 1. Image Enhancement Methods
 The image enhancement techniques covered in this application include several methods from the spatial domain, such as:

 - **Point Processing**: Direct manipulation of pixel values, which allows transformations like brightness adjustment and contrast enhancement.
 - **Histogram Manipulation**: Techniques for enhancing image contrast through histogram equalization and histogram matching.
 - **Spatial Filtering**: Application of filters for smoothing, sharpening, and edge detection.

+## 2. Frequency Domain Filters
+The image enhancement techniques covered in this application include several methods from the spatial domain, such as:

+- **Low-pass Filter**: Removes high-frequency components (noise) and smooths the image.
+- **High-pass Filter**: Enhances high-frequency components (edges) for sharpening.

+## 3. Morphological Operations
+The image enhancement techniques covered in this application include several methods from the spatial domain, such as:

+- **Dilation**: Expands bright regions in the image, useful for closing small holes.
+- **Erosion**: Reduces bright regions, useful for removing small noise.

+## 4. DCT Compression
+- **Discrete Cosine Transform (DCT)**: Simulates JPEG compression by applying DCT and reducing quality.

+## 5. Object Recognition
+- **PCA-based Object Recognition**: Reduces dimensionality and reconstructs the image using principal components.

 These methods are demonstrated in the **Image_Enhancement.ipynb Jupyter Notebook**, where each technique is applied to images in a step-by-step approach.
 The notebook serves as a foundation for the transformations available in the web application.